-Examples of program objectives6:
+Examples of program objectives11:

-- By the end of the program, drug-addicted Indian Children will recognize the longterm consequences of drug use. - To place eligible Indian Children in an intensive supervision program within two weeks of adjudication to ensure their accountability and the community's safety. - To ensure the Indian Children in this program carry out all the terms of the mediation agreements they have worked out with their victims by program completion.
+- By the end of the program, young, drug-addicted juveniles will recognize the longterm consequences of drug use. - To place eligible juveniles in an intensive supervision program within two weeks of adjudication to ensure offender accountability and community safety. - To ensure that juvenile offenders carry out all of the terms of the mediation agreements they have worked out with their victims by program completion.